Group of young people paddling down the Waikato river in a waka teetee

 Statement of Responsible Investment

-The Trust believes it has a responsibility to consider, in the context of its investment decisions, the negative and positive effects on society and the environment resulting from decisions made by the companies, institutions, and governments in which it invests.
-In particular:
+The Trust believes it has a responsibility to consider sustainability, in the context of its investment decisions, the negative and positive effects on society and the environment of decisions made by the companies, institutions and governments in which it invests.
+Examples include:

 • Human rights and wellbeing.